alizarif/alizarif.github.io/_pages/about.md

 ---

 ## Welcome
 I am a PhD Candidate in Economics at Indiana University.
 My research interests include Experimental Economics, Behavioral Macroeconomics, NLP, and Large Language Models.
 I study questions related to expectations and AI-human interaction.
+I am also interested in AI, both as a tool for research and as an area of economic study.

 Here is my [CV](https://alizarif.github.io/assets/Resume_Aug_4__2025.pdf).
 I expect to be on the job market this fall (2025/26).